ericsonga/APCSAReview/_sources/Unit10-Recursion/topic-10-2-recursive-search-sort.rst

 .. activecode:: recursiveBinarySearch
   :language: java

   Run the code below.
-Try searching for the element 3 and then the element 2 which is not in the array.
+Try searching for the value 3 and then the value 2 which is not in the array.
 What would happen if we removed the second base case checking if end < start?
 Try it and see.
   ~~~~
   public class RecursiveBinarySearch
   {